 You would not expect to find an oasis of serenity in such a location.

-Somehow, Kariya Park manages to shut out the noise and hustle of the city, and once you are inside the park, there is a feeling of peacefulness.
+Somehow, Kariya Park in Mississauga manages to shut out the noise and hustle of the city, and once you are inside the park, there is a feeling of peacefulness.

 Before Kariya Park was built, Mississauga and city of Kariya, Japan established a “sister city” relationship in 1981.
 That relationship grew throughout the years.